open-alchemy/OpenAlchemyEditor/web/README.md

 - `specSaved`: The spec has been saved.
 - `editorComponentSeedLoaded`: The router navigated to the base path.
+- `stableSpecValueChange`: The new spec value stabilized for a period of time, includes the spec value.

+Update the seed:

+1. Set the `seed` key in local storage to the value of the event.
+1. Return the `specSaved` event.

+Update the route:

+1. If the event is `editorComponentSeedLoaded`, return.
+1. Set the url to `` using <https://angular.io/api/router/Router#navigate>.
+1. Return the `routerNavigationBase` event.

+Stabilize the spec changes:

+1. Delay `editorComponentSeedLoaded` and `stableSpecValueChange` and switch to new events if a new event occurs within the delay.
+1. Return the `stableSpecValueChange` event.

+##### `stableSpecValueChange`

+Output:

 - `editorApiSpecValidateManagedSuccess`: The managed result loaded, includes the result.
 - `editorApiSpecValidateManagedError`: The managed result failed to load,